scholarslab/scholarslab.github.io/theme-testing/content-sotu.md

 	<div class="home__makerspace-corner">
 		<div class="home-makerspace__title">Makerspace</div>
 		<div class="home-makerspace__content">
-			<div class="home-makerspace__text"><!--Insert short description, a pic, and event preview, or whatever @Shane et al. find useful-->The Scholars’ Lab Makerspace is a place for tinkering and experimentation with technologies like desktop fabrication, physical computing, and augmented reality.
+			<div class="home-makerspace__text"><!-- Insert short description, a pic, and event preview, or whatever @Shane et al. find useful -->The Scholars’ Lab Makerspace is a place for tinkering and experimentation with technologies like desktop fabrication, physical computing, and augmented reality.
 Open to everyone, we specialize in applications and research questions in the humanities and arts.
-			Find things like 3-D printing, wearable technologies, physical computing, & more.</div>
+			Find things like 3-D printing, wearable technologies, physical computing, & more at our space <a href="#">in the middle of the Scholars' Lab Common Area</a>.</div>
 			<div class="home-makerspace__hours"><span>Staffed Hours:</span>Mondays: 1-7pm<br/>Tuesdays: 1-9pm<br/>Wednesday: 1-7pm<br/>Thursday: 1-9pm<br/>Friday: 1-5pm</div>
 			<div class="home-makerspace__cta"><a href="#">Makerspace Home</a></div>
 		</div>